Florida International University: Libraries

-The Green Library is FIU's main library, is the largest building on campus.
+The Green Library is FIU's main library and the largest building on campus.
 Originally designed by Architect David M. Harper in 1973, the Green Library was expanded by the architecture firm M. C. Harry & Associates, Inc. in the early 1990s to its current eight floors, with a capacity to expand to a total of 15 floors, if necessary.
 The eight-floor structure was built over, through, and around the original three-story library while it was still in use.

 The first floor has classrooms, auditorium spaces, and support services for students, such as tutoring, the writing center, and technology assistance.
 Also on the first floor is an Auntie Anne's and a Starbucks.
 The second floor has the reference section, cartography (GIS Center), circulation, and numerous computer and printing labs.
 The third floor is the home of the Medical Library, and includes study lounges as well as a resource center for students of the Honors College.
 The fourth floor houses the special collections department and university archives.
 The fifth floor is the home of the School of Architecture Library, as well as the music and audiovisual collections.
 The sixth and seventh floors are strictly quiet floors, and contain the general book collection along with numerous student study lounges.
 The eighth floor contains the library's administration offices and technical services departments.

-The FIU Engineering Library is located on the second floor of the main building of the Engineering Center.
+The FIU Engineering Library is on the second floor of the main building of the Engineering Center.
 The FIU Law Library opened in 2002, and has three floors, with all three holding the library's general collection.
 The third floor has a two-story, quiet reading room, as well as numerous study lounges.
 Although the Law Library is restricted to Law students, other students may use the library for research purposes.

-The FIU Medical Library opened in August 2009 at the same time as the opening of the Herbert Wertheim College of Medicine.
-The Medical Library offers a rich array of resources, services, and instructional support to advance the teaching and learning, discovery, and healthcare programs of the Herbert Wertheim College of Medicine and is currently located on the third floor of Green Library building.
+The FIU Medical Library opened in 2009, at the same time as the Herbert Wertheim College of Medicine.
+The Medical Library is on the third floor of Green Library building.
 Future construction of buildings for the College of Medicine will include a new space for the Medical Library outside of Green Library, based upon funding and space availability.

 The Glenn Hubert Library, previously named the Biscayne Bay Library, is a smaller three-story structure serving the Biscayne Bay Campus.
 All services at the Green Library are available in the Hubert Library.

-The Wolfsonian Library is located at the Wolfsonian-FIU Museum in South Beach, on the corner of Washington Avenue and 10th Street.
+The Wolfsonian Library is at the Wolfsonian-FIU Museum in South Beach, on the corner of Washington Avenue and 10th Street.
 The collection focuses exclusively on architecture, art, design, and history of the Western World from 1885 to 1945.
 The library serves mostly as a research library with an extensive collection of primary sources.